99percentpeople/weblink/README.md

 - Video calls

-- Signaling using Firebase

-- Serverless architecture with Vercel deployment

 ## Special Features

 1. Chunked Transfer: Large files are divided into smaller chunks for gradual transfer, reducing the impact of network fluctuations and enabling the resumable transfer feature.